Starting A Bonsai From Seed – A Guide For Years 1 To 5

 I’m not going to go into how to germinate seeds here as there are a number of different techniques all dependent on what species you are growing.

-I’m just going to give you a general overview for what you should be doing for the first couple of years, which to be honest isn’t much …like I said, it’s slow.
+I’m just going to give you a general overview for what you should be doing form germination and through the first couple of years, which to be honest isn’t much …like I said, it’s slow.

 Once your little seed has popped its head above the soil, what do you do next?
 Well.
 Sadly the answer is to pot it up and wait for it to put on some growth.

-What Size Pot Do You Put A Seedling In?
+What Size Pot Do You Put A Bonsai Seedling In?

-Simply put, a tree needs space and well a 2 inch mame bonsai pot isn’t exactly a lot a space. if you want your tree to be large then you need to use a large plant pot, or even the ground, where it’s effectively got unlimited space to grow.
+Simply put, a tree needs space to grow and a 2 inch mame bonsai pot isn’t exactly a lot a space.
+If you want your tree to get large then you need to use a large plant pot, or even the ground (where it’s effectively got unlimited space to grow).

-Now, on the other hand I understand that space isn’t an option.
-I myself began in a small flat in London.
-No access to outdoors.
-No room for a large plant pot.
-So I stared loads of seeds in very small pots.
+Now, on the other hand I understand that space isn’t always an option.
+I myself began in a small apartment in London with No access to outdoors and No room for a large plant pot …so I stared lots of seeds in very small pots.

 I used yoghurt pots, small plant pots and even bonsai pots.
 It was either do that, or do nothing.
-I would always rather you grew in small pots and take 10 times longer than not even try because you haven’t the space to fit a large pot.
+I would always rather you grew a tree in small pots and take 10 times longer to get the thickness, than not even try because you haven’t the space to fit a large pot.

-Obviously the ground is the best option!
+Obviously growing your tree the ground is the best option to gain thickness!
 But not everyone has that option.
-(Read more about Growing In The Ground)

 Maybe you are growing your tree in a 2 inch mame pot as that’s the size of tree you want.
-Not everyone wants a meter tall juniper that takes 3 people to lift.
+Not everyone wants a meter tall tree that takes 3 people to lift.

 If you watch any of the videos I have made where the tree is grown all its life in a bonsai pot, you will see that after 5 years they are still small and pathetic, compared to those ones allowed more room to grow.